There are two methods - "fast", and "accurate". The "fast" version can

 Note that there are some regions in the world where a single point can land in

 two different overlapping time zones.
-The "accurate"
+The "accurate" method includes these,

 and when they are encountered they are concatenated in a single string,